-FUTURE SALES OF OUR COMMON STOCK IN THE PUBLIC MARKET COULD LOWER THE STOCK PRICE.
+FUTURE SALES OF THE COMMON STOCK OF L-3 HOLDINGS IN THE PUBLIC MARKET COULD LOWER THE STOCK PRICE.

-We may, in the future, sell additional shares of common stock in subsequent public offerings.
-We may also issue additional shares of common stock to finance future acquisitions, including acquisitions larger than those we have done in the past through the use of equity.
-Additionally, a substantial number of shares of our common stock is available for future sale pursuant to stock options, registration rights agreements and upon conversion of our convertible notes due 2009.
+We may, in the future, sell additional shares of our common stock in subsequent public offerings.
+We may also issue additional shares of our common stock to finance future acquisitions, including acquisitions larger than those we have done in the past through the use of equity.
+Additionally, a substantial number of shares of our common stock is available for future sale pursuant to stock options, registration rights agreements and upon conversion of these notes.
 We cannot predict the size of future issuances of our common stock or the effect, if any, that future sales and issuances of shares of our common stock will have on the market price of our common stock.
-Sales of substantial amounts of common stock (including shares issued upon the exercise of stock options, acquisition financing or the conversion of our outstanding convertible notes), or the perception that such sales could occur, may adversely affect prevailing market prices for our common stock.
+Sales of substantial amounts of our common stock (including shares issued upon the exercise of stock options, acquisition financing or the conversion of these notes), or the perception that such sales could occur, may adversely affect prevailing market prices for our common stock.